Breaking down the various types of fillings

 These fillings will be the same colour as your natural teeth.

 They cost less than gold fillings.

 They are direct fillings, so they can be done in one appointment, in most cases.

 This kind of filling can break more easily than amalgam or gold fillings, and may not last as long.

 Recurrent decay is more of a problem than with amalgam or gold fillings.

 Porcelain materials are another common option for dentists.
 They are hard and brittle since porcelain and metal can be combined to make a strong, tooth-coloured crown.
 Unless the patient has a bad tooth-grinding habit or some other issue, a combination of porcelain and metal can be used anywhere in the mouth.

 Platinum also can be found in some fillings, but it’s not as common as other material since it can be quite hard, inflexible and difficult to form into foil.
-Yet it can still be valuable to some services that collect dental scrap, such as Muzeum Dental.
+Yet it can still be valuable to some services that collect dental scrap, such as Muzeum Dental Refining.
 Platinum is currently priced at $971 US an ounce.

 Another material, palladium, can be found in some fillings, as well in bridges, crowns, inlays and gold restoration.
 Palladium is known as a soft silver-white metal that isn’t too far off from platinum, but it is the least dense and exhibits the lowest melting point of the platinum group metals.
-Palladium can still be lucrative to dentists looking to sell their dental scrap, as it’s currently priced at $2,259 US an ounce.
+Palladium can still be lucrative to dentists looking to sell scrap dental gold, as it’s currently priced at $2,259 US an ounce.
 The fillings process Most fillings are carried out in two ways:

 Direct Filling - These fit right into the cavity, after the dentist has cleaned out the decay.
 They harden quickly and most often, patients will be able to have a direct filling put in place in one appointment.